dark-doraemon/FirstBlazorApp/README.md

 Let us now see how to transfer values from Child Razor Component to Parent Razor Component in Blazor. <br>
 To do this, we will create this feature by creating a custom event `in the child component` and parent component can register a handler method <br>
 This custom event is defined by adding a property whose type is EventCallback<T>.

-](url)